letslego/cagvault/README.md

 **Key Flows:**
 - **Upload/Parse → LanceDB**: PDFs run through Docling + LLM section analysis, saved to `doc_sections` with entities and TOC metadata.
-- **Ask → Router → Cache**: Questions first check KV-cache/Q&A cache/question library before invoking the LLM.
+- **Ask → Router → Cache**: Questions first check LanceDB Q&A cache/question library before invoking the LLM.
 - **Retrieval/Tools**: When needed, the agent retrieves sections from LanceDB or calls MCP tools (web, entity, ranking, cross-doc, verification, follow-ups).
 - **Answering**: Responses stream with reasoning trace, cited sections, and the skills/tools used for transparency.
 - **Persistence**: All storage is local (LanceDB + optional caches); no cloud services are required.